natecollins/cfgbackup/README.md

 the value of `NOTIFY_EMAIL`.
 With a value of `1`, this adds the `--del` flag to the rsync command.
-With a value of empty string (no value), missing files from the source directory will not be skipped or reported as such, and no flags are added to the rsync command
+With a value of empty string (no value), missing files from the source directory will not be skipped or reported as such, and no flags are added to the rsync command.
+Has no effect if the JOB_TYPE is set to `mirror`.
 ```
 ALLOW_DELETIONS=0
 ```